Heather Phillips

 Heather Phillips is an American operatic coloratura soprano.
 She began her career at the Santa Fe Opera where she created there the role of Katie in Jennifer Higdon's Cold Mountain in 2015.
 She made her European debut at the Oper Frankfurt in 2022 in the title role of Rossini's Bianca e Falliero.

-Life
+Life and career

 Phillips studied at the University of Cincinnati – College-Conservatory of Music, obtaining both Bachelor and Master of Arts diplomas.
 She was a member of the Santa Fe Opera's studio, appearing as Sardula in Menotti's The Last Savage and as Contessa in Rossini's Il viaggio a Reims.
 She joined the company for a year in 2014, performing roles such as Frasquita in Bizet's Carmen and Gilda in Verdi's Rigoletto.
 She created there the role of Katie in Jennifer Higdon's Cold Mountain in 2015.
 Phillips performed as Konstanze in Mozart's Die Entführung aus dem Serail at the Opera in New Orleans, and as Elvira in Rossini's L'italiana in Algeri at the Lyric Opera of Kansas City.

 In concert, she appeared with orchestras including the New York Philharmonic, the Austin Symphony Orchestra and the Canton Symphony Orchestra.